Self-complementary graph

 Graph A is isomorphic to its complement.

 In the mathematical field of graph theory, a self-complementary graph is a graph which is isomorphic to its complement.
 The simplest non-trivial self-complementary graphs are the 4-vertex path graph and the 5-vertex cycle graph.
-There is no known characterization of self-complementary graphs.

 Examples

 Every Paley graph is self-complementary.
 For example, the 3 × 3 rook's graph (the Paley graph of order nine) is self-complementary, by a symmetry that keeps the center vertex in place but exchanges the roles of the four side midpoints and four corners of the grid.
 All strongly regular self-complementary graphs with fewer than 37 vertices are Paley graphs; however, there are strongly regular graphs on 37, 41, and 49 vertices that are not Paley graphs.

 The Rado graph is an infinite self-complementary graph.

 Properties

 An n-vertex self-complementary graph has exactly half as many edges of the complete graph, i.e., n(n − 1)/4 edges, and (if there is more than one vertex) it must have diameter either 2 or 3.
 Since n(n − 1) must be divisible by 4, n must be congruent to 0 or 1 modulo 4; for instance, a 6-vertex graph cannot be self-complementary.